Nexfinity/CakeyBot-Wiki/feature/support-tickets.md

 # Configure Tickets

 1. Login to our [web dashboard](https://cakey.bot/dashboard/public/).
-2. Go to "Support Tickets" [here](https://cakey.bot/dashboard/public/tickets).
+2. Go to "Support Tickets".
 3. Configure your desired settings

 **Support Staff Role:** Selecting a support staff role will automatically allow users with the selected role to view/access all support tickets.
 If you do not select a support staff role only Administrators will have access to tickets.